himmAllRight/himmAllRight-source/content/post/moving-away-from-notion.md

 title   = "Moving Away From Notion" date    = "2021-05-16"
 author  = "Ryan Himmelwright"
-image   = "img/posts/using-kid3/dunes_trail_header.jpeg"
+image   = "img/posts/moving-away-from-notion/obx_pipe_algae.jpeg"
-caption = "Jockey's Ridge Stage Park, Nags Head, NC" tags    = ["Application", "Organization", "Notes"] draft   = "True"
+caption = "Kill Devil Hills, NC" tags    = ["Application", "Organization", "Notes"] draft   = "True"
 Comments = "True"
 +++

+After using [Notion](https://notion.so) for all of my notes and planning over the [last year](/post/trying-notion/), there are a few issues with it that have worn on me.
+In fact, over time my uneasiness on the topic has built up to the point where I am now working to move off of Notion completely.
+Here's why.

 <!--more-->

 ## Background

-*A screenshot of my Notion Setup*
+*A screenshot of my Notion Setup (Dashboard)*

-- I've loved using Notion
-- After a few iterations of my system, I have it setup in a way that really worked for me
+Before getting into I, I want to state that for the most part, that I have loved using Notion.
+It took a few iterations of figuring out how I wanted to organize everything, but after the most recent system overhaul, I have it setup in a way that really works for me.

-    - I had stuff linked in sperate DBs (Areas, Projects, Tasks), and had items in them associated with them
-    - I eventually also moved from having daily items, to just using dashboards and filters to see everything within a time window
-    - I used this to plan out my goals, tasks, and projects, and link them all to each other with associated notes.
-- Except for when it didn't
-    - More on that later...
+In short, have everything stored in a handful of databases: Areas, Projects, Tasks, and Notes.
+The items in each of these DBs, are all linked together where appropriate.
+For example, *tasks* and *notes* are usually contained in a *project*, which is associated with a particular *area*.

+*A screenshot of the tasks in a goal?*

+In the most recent iteration, I also moved away from linking tasks to a daily journal objects.
+Instead, I just assigned *everything* a date, and used date filters and dashboards to see *Weekly* and *Daily* spreads of my task boards.
+I also was able to plan out monthly goals and link tasks to them, so at the end of the month, I was able to go back and see *exactly* when I had completed a task for that goal.

+All in all, it was a really slick system that worked amazingly... except for when it didn't (but more on that later)...

-## What I like about Notion
+## What I liked about Notion

-- These might echo my original notion post...
+*Screenshot of My notion templates?*

+I'll go through these quickly, as many of them echo my [original notion post](/post/trying-notion/)...

 ### Easy to use and setup.
-- I can have it on all my devices, just by install the app logging in (or just in the browser if needed)
+I can have it easily configured on all my devices.
+I just by install the app and log in.
+I even have the option to access it in a web browser, if I cannot install it on a device.

+### The flexibility
+As described in the *Background* section above, the flexability of Notion really allowed me to customize it to whatever I needed.
+It wasn't as much of a system itself, as much as it was a tool that let me build my *own* system (much like what I've experience with emacs org-mode in the past).

+### Templates.
+With such a malleable system, it helps if the more intricate components can be automated and simplified with templates.
+Luckily, the template system in Notion was very powerful, and is what really allowed me to build  up my own system.
+My commonly setup items were all templated to save me time when entering new items into my system.
+Without them, Notion would have been a giant pain to maintain.

 ### All my thoughts and ideas can be linked.
-- I can see what tasks are part of a project, and what notes are also associated with them.
-### Templates.
-- My commonly setup items can be templated to save me time when trying to record new stuff into my system.
+I loved being able to link everything together.
+Being able to see all the tasks linked to a project, and all of the associated notes of the project from a dashboard was game changing in how I think about organizing my goals, plans, and notes in a system.

-## What I don't like about Notion
+## What I didn't like about Notion

+*Screenshot of being unable to connect?
+Or something with data issues...*

 Most of these problems relate from notion be online and rather closed

 ### Availability to data relies on their servers being available